Game of Thrones season 8: Audience response

+Author Stephen King defended the final season, saying: "I've loved this last season of GoT, including Dani going bugshit all over King's Landing.
+There's been a lot of negativity about the windup, but I think it's just because people don't want ANY ending.
+But you know what they say: All good things...".

+Filmmaker Joe Russo during Talks at Google commented that he appreciated all the decisions and the choices that the makers took in Season 8.
+He said, "They made the choices that they wanted to make with that show and people felt, what I think that they felt, was that they didn’t feel it was seeded properly throughout the series.
+I loved all the choices.
+I thought they were crazy and unexpected, and that’s what I want out of a narrative, but I see where people feel like they were upset."

 Lenika Cruz, writing for The Atlantic, wrote that with the end of the series, "there are folks who don't feel as though the hours and hours they've devoted to this show have been wasted", but "there are many others" who felt the opposite.
 Kelly Lawler of USA Today wrote that the ultimate ending of the series was not what some fans "signed up for".

 CBS News has described several plot points that some fans are dissatisfied with: the character arcs of Daenerys and Jaime; the fates of Jaime, Missandei, Rhaegal, and the Night King; the Battle of Winterfell being visually too dark; the "basic existence of Euron Greyjoy"; and "Jon's treatment of Ghost".